 Use of the SSN within the SPOT-ES system falls under the acceptable use 8, Computer Matching.
 SPOT is required by 10 U.S.C.
 2302, note, Contracts in Iraq and Afghanistan and Private Security Contracts in Areas of Other Significant Military Operations.
 The suite of SPOT applications require all contractor companies that deploy contractors on behalf of the DoD, DOS, USAID and other Federal Agencies in support of contingency, peacekeeping, humanitarian or disaster recovery missions globally to use their specific processes to build individual contractor employee records in SPOT..
 To properly add, edit, access, or validate a record in SPOT-ES requires the use of a unique identifier that can be recognized across all companies and agencies, i.e., the SSN.

 Additionally, the use of the SSN within the SPOT-ES falls under the acceptable use 11, Legacy System Interface.
-Each of the three SPOT-ES applications have manual or automated interfaces with authoritative systems managed by the), Defense Logistics Agency (DLA), Joint Staff, and Program Executive Office for Enterprise Information Systems (PEO EIS).
+Each of the three SPOT-ES applications have manual or automated interfaces with authoritative systems managed by the Defense Logistics Agency (DLA), Joint Staff, and Program Executive Office for Enterprise Information Systems (PEO EIS).
 Existing interfaces with these authoritative data repositories transfer the SSN as part of their person-validation process in accordance with current Interface Control Agreements (ICAs).
 Use of the SSN will continue to serve as the unique identifier between these applications until SPOT-ES and the above mentioned system administrators are able to modify system interfaces to reduce and/or eliminate the use of the SSN.
 As systems begin to transition away from the use of SSN, the SPOT-ES application will be modified to remove the SSN from the interface.

 The SPOT-ES System of Record Notice (SORN) is currently in the process of being transitioned from the Army to DMDC.
 Additionally, DMDC is in the process of updating the SPOT-ES Privacy Impact Assessment to reflect any changes that occurred during the system’s transition to DMDC.